Daxbot/sockhop/API.md

 See the `handshake` event docs for more information.

 NOTE : if auto_reconnect is enabled, it will only start trying to reconnect once the handshake completes successfully.
-       however, the reconnections *do not* guarentee that the handshake will succeed, so you should still listen for the 'handshake' event
+       however, the reconnections *do not* guarentee that the handshake will succeed, so you should still listen for the 'handshake' event.
+       Even better would be to set auto_rehandshake to true, which will try to rehandshake automatically if the connection is lost.
+However, that workflow doesn't play nicely with interoperating with 1.x/compatibility mode remotes, since the handshake will never succeed.

 WARNING: if the other side of the connection get's a connect event, they can begin sending data immediately, so if there are issues
          with the handshake, you could end up in bad sitaution of the other side repeatedly sending data that you are ignoring.